ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 The common scenario of sequencing the same 'sequencing library' more than once (in the above example) is the reason why the 10x technicians are moving towards a FASTQ level organization (rather than a 'sequencing library' level).

 ### Proposed 10X Technician Spreadsheets: FASTQ, Sample, Library Features, Features
+These are the proposed spreadsheets that will be used by the 10x techs (not all experiment-related columns are shown).
 Laura is working on making a new FASTQ-level spreadsheet - we are not considering the granular run-level and read-level FASTQs as separate FASTQs and in this document referring to this set as a "FASTQ" or "set of FASTQs".
 Below is the in-progress outline for this spreadsheet along with some example configurations:

 #### FASTQ-Level Spreadsheet
 | FASTQs  | Loading Sample | Hashed Sample | 10x Lane ID | Library Type | BCL Run ID  | Cell Ranger Run  |